implydata/workshop/README.md

 * Create an Polaris account at https://imply.io/ click on `Start Free Trial` button.
 * Then follow the instructions you'll get by email to logon to your Polaris environment.
+* When prompted select `us-east-1` for the region.

 #### Setup Your Decodable Account
 Decodable is a stream transformation engine that is powered by Debezium and Flink to deliver end to end stream processing using SQL.
 We will use it during the workshop to ingest real-time data, enhance it and transform it in preparation for doing real-time analytics with Apache Druid.
 You will need to have a decodable account to consume from the streaming data we will provide.
 * Create an account at https://decodable.co using the "Start Free" button and take note of your `account name`.
+* When prompted select `us-east-1` for the region.
 * Download the [Decodable CLI](https://docs.decodable.co/docs/command-line-interface)
 * Open a terminal window which we will be using throughout the workshop.
 * Setup the Account in the Command Line: